mideind/GreynirEngine/doc/simpletree.rst

         ``no_þf_kk_et`` for a noun, accusative case, masculine gender, singular.

-        Note that the terminal identifiers returned by this property correspond directly with the Reynir grammar.
+        Note that the terminal identifiers returned by this property correspond directly with the Greynir grammar.
 If you want all grammatical variants (features) of the word that matched a terminal (for instance whether a verb was in the present (``_nt``) or past (``_þt``) tense), use the :py:attr:`SimpleTree.flat_with_all_variants` property instead.

         Example::

-            from reynir import Reynir
+            from reynir import Greynir
-            r = Reynir()
+            g = Greynir()
-            s = r.parse_single("Jón greiddi bænum 10 milljónir króna.")
+            s = g.parse_single("Jón greiddi bænum 10 milljónir króna.")
             print(s.tree.flat)

         Output (line breaks inserted)::